The Ultimate Guide to Rainbow Beach Camping in 2024

 Poverty Point Camping

-If you're after a smaller campground a little bit further inland, Poverty Point Campground is 30 minutes from Rainbow in the Tin Can Bay Inlet and is the perfect spot to throw a line out for some fishing while the kids hunt for yabbies.
+If you're after a smaller campground a little bit further inland, Poverty Point Campground is 30 minutes from the beach in the Tin Can Bay Inlet and is the perfect spot to throw a line out for some fishing while the kids hunt for yabbies.

 There are no facilities at the Poverty Point campground, so come prepared.